 How To Make Photos Of The Monkeys In Ubud, Bali

 While in Ubud, Bali I stayed about a ten minute walk away from the Monkey Forest.
-It's a dark, green and humid environment that supports around 250 monkeys, divided into two groups, each with a dominant male.
+A dark, green and humid environment the Monkey Forest supports around 250 monkeys, divided into two groups, each led by a dominant male.

-Despite the fact that these monkeys are wild animals the Monkey Forest in Ubud is a popular tourist destination.
-By staying on the dedicated paths and being careful not to make sudden movements or antagonize the monkeys I was able to stand quite close and make photos with a relatively modest 24-105 mm f/4 lens on my then Canon 5D Mark II camera.
+I found that, by staying on the dedicated paths and being careful not to make sudden movements or antagonize the monkeys, I was able to stand quite close and make photos with a relatively modest 24-105 mm f/4 lens on my then Canon 5D Mark II camera.

-The relatively shallow depth of field in the above image has allowed the monkey to stand out from an interesting but potentially distracting background.
+Notice how the relatively shallow depth of field in the above image has allowed the monkey to stand out from an interesting, but potentially distracting, background.